dalal909/Let-s-Play/README.md

+#Introduction#

 ****# Let's Play****
 Let's Play" is application designed to meet new gaming friends.
-Our software eliminates the hassle by providing a seamless platform for gamers to connect by posting their requst.
+Our software eliminates the hassle by providing a seamless platform for gamers to connect by posting their request.
 With features like customizable filters, advanced search functionality, and profile privacy controls, "Let's Play" ensures that users can easily find compatible gaming partners while maintaining their privacy and security.
 Additionally, our upcoming rating system for gamers will further enhance the user experience by enabling them to assess potential gaming companions more efficiently.

 **The main features:**
 • Customizable filters (priority 1)